Skip to content

 Credit: GeeksForGeeks

-2. Prescriptive Analytics: More Than Just Another Recommendation System.
+2. Prescriptive Analytics: More Than A Recommendation Engine or Expert System.

 Research organizations and businesses started using the term “Prescriptive Analytics” back in the 1980s.
 So, this type of analytical tool is fairly new when you consider that human problem-solving itself goes back to the beginning of time.
+Moreover, this type of problem-solving tool caters more to organizations than just individuals.
 Additionally, prescriptive analytics is still evolving as it leverages emerging AI capabilities, new methodologies, and increasingly faster computers.
-As prescriptive analytics continues to mature, it is important to understand what it is and is not, Hence, it is useful to compare it to other types of analytical capabilities that focus on problem-solving and making recommendations.
-For instance, let’s first look at expert AI systems and recommendation engines.
+To get a better understanding of Prescriptive Analytics, let’s look at how it compares to other problem-solving tools, Expert AI Systems and Recommendation Engines.

 “… is a computer program that is designed to solve complex problems and to provide decision-making ability like a human expert.
 It performs this by extracting knowledge from its knowledge base using the reasoning and inference rules according to the user queries.”